Ben Braden

 Benjamin Alan Braden (born March 9, 1994) is an American former professional football player who was a guard in the National Football League (NFL).
 He played college football for the Michigan Wolverines.
+He is currently the fueler for the number 66 Meyer Shank Racing entry in the Indycar Series.

 Early life

 Braden was born on March 9, 1994 in Rockford, Michigan.
 From an early age, Braden played hockey intending to play professionally as a goalie.
-He admired Czech ice hockey player Dominik Hasek.
+He admired Czech ice hockey player Dominik Hašek.
 By the time Braden began junior high school, he settled on playing football.
 Braden played as a tackle with the Rockford Rams, including at starting right tackle during his sophomore and junior seasons in 2010 and 2011.
 During his senior season in 2012, Braden was named to the AP Michigan all-state first team.
 The Detroit Free Press named Braden to the Detroit News Blue Chip List.
 He was rated a three-star recruit by 247Sports.
 Braden earned three letters during his freshman, sophomore and junior seasons.
 This led to four offers from Wisconsin, Syracuse, Michigan State and Michigan.